 Slack SDK for Java

-Slack SDK for Java supports all public Slack platform functionality in a Java idiomatic way.
-The SDK is completely written in Java, so that developers can use this SDK in any JVM language, including Kotlin, Groovy, and Scala without any hurdles.
+Slack SDK for Java supports the Slack platform in a Java idiomatic way.
+The SDK written in Java so developers can use it in any JVM language including Kotlin, Groovy, and Scala.

-The table below shows all the available modules.
+The table below shows all the available modules in the Slack Java SDK.
 All of them have the same latest version as we release all at the same time, even in the case that some don’t have any changes apart from updates on their dependency side.

 ||This module offers a handy way to run Bolt apps on the Jetty HTTP server.